 Mormon church pulls older teens out of Boy Scouts

-There are 4 comments on the The Gillette News-Record story from 13 hrs ago, titled Mormon church pulls older teens out of Boy Scouts.
-In it, The Gillette News-Record reports that:
+There are 4 comments on the Newms360.com story from 15 hrs ago, titled Mormon church pulls older teens out of Boy Scouts.
+In it, Newms360.com reports that:

 The Mormon church, the largest sponsor of Boy Scouts troops in the United States, announced Thursday it is pulling older teenagers from the organization as the religion takes a step toward developing its own global scouting-like program.
 The Utah-based religion's announcement means an estimated 130,000-180,000 teenagers ages 14-18 will no longer participate in Boy Scouts starting next year, a significant loss for the Boy Scouts of America.